How to Use Agile in Offshore Development

 Time and cost are the top factors to consider when a company decides whether to take a new project or not.
 Will the length of time and cost justify the investment to get this project rolling?

 How to integrate people and resources is a question that comes up frequently.
 This is especially true for companies that can’t predict the frequency of future projects.
-New processes of scaling projects will continue to emerge as companies face challenges of balancing the high volume of work and not enough people to handle them.
+New processes of scaling projects will continue to emerge as companies face challenges of balancing the high volume of work and the lack of people available to handle them.

 Using agile in project management can help companies gather their resources and delegate the right people to the right project based on priority.